DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 The March 2020 Release used publications and project contributor feedback for cell type annotations.
 However, we encourage researchers to explore and create new annotations.
 Get started by viewing this Single Cell Portal [cell annotation guide](https://github.com/broadinstitute/single_cell_portal/wiki/Annotations).

 ## Viewing and interacting with annotated cells in Single Cell Portal
 Each March 2020 Release dataset has a Single Cell Portal study page where you can view annotated cells.
-You can find a link to these pages on the [DCP Release page](data.humancellatlas.org/explore/releases/2020-mar) or on the [March 2020 Release page on Single Cell Portal](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release).
+You can find a link to these pages on the DCP <link-to-browser relativelink="/releases/2020-mar">March 2020 Release</link-to-browser> or on the [Single Cell Portal HCA Release page ](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release).

 To visualize the annotated cells for a Release dataset, go to the Explore tab of the Single Cell Portal study and follow the instructions below: